 Total Cost First Year | $962 |

-** Cost per shot is calculated like this: The cost of a 12 oz. whole bean coffee bag is about $8.
+⭐️ **Cost per shot is calculated like this: The cost of a 12 oz. whole bean coffee bag is about $8.
 There are 340 grams in a 12 oz. bag.
 A single shot consumes about 9 grams on the high side.
-So, there are around 38 single shots in a 12 oz. bag of coffee, which makes it about $0.21 per single shot.
+So, there are around 38 single shots in a 12 oz. bag of coffee, which makes it about $0.21 per single shot. ⭐️

 Most espresso machines last longer than a year.
-Let’s say the machine will last five years.
-That means that you will save a whopping $2,820 over the next four years of using the machine.
-Not only do you have better-quality espresso shots, but you have some serious cost savings.
+Let’s say an average espresso machine will last five years.
+That means you will save $3,680 over the next five years of using the machine.

-Nespresso Vs. Espresso Shot
+Nespresso Vs. Espresso Shot Quality

 Breville Espresso Machine Review

-After using the Breville Barista Express every day, below is a list of my top 3 tips:
+After using the Breville Barista Express every day, below is a list of my top tips:

-- Use the machine frothing wand!
+- Use the machine frothing steam wand!
 I continued to use the Nespresso frother for about two years because the espresso machine frothing wand felt intimidating.
-However, once I sat down and learned how to use it, I prefer it frothing my milk with the frother wand.
-The wand can get the milk much hotter than a milk frother.
+However, once I sat down and learned how to use it, I prefer frothing my milk with the frother wand.
+The wand can get the milk much hotter than a separate milk frother.
 Also, you can control the amount of foam you create with the frothing wand.

-The Overall Conclusion
+Conclusion

-My Breville Barista Express has more than paid for itself and provided me with top-notch espresso shots.
+I am so glad I made the switch.
+Every day, I enjoy high-quality espresso at a fraction of the price.
 I hope this post has given you some points to consider.
 This post is entirely 100% my own opinion.

 The Best Coffee Desserts